tjFogarty/tj-ie/src/site/posts/client-side-search-with-algolia.md

 - An Algolia account (there's a free tier, as long as you add their logo to your search area)
 - Some content you want to be searchable
-- A way add your records to an index (you can do this manually, use the API, or if you're using a CMS or a framework there are {% external-link "https://www.algolia.com/integrations", "plenty of solutions" %} readily available)
+- A way add your records to an index (you can do this manually, use the API, or if you're using a CMS or a framework there are [plenty of solutions](https://www.algolia.com/integrations) readily available)

 &quot;Record?
 Index? <em>What are you on about?</em>&quot; An index is something that holds the data you want to be searchable, and a record is a piece of that data.
 For example, you could have an index called &quot;posts&quot; that's made up of records of which each represents a  single post.
 Kinda like: